List of legends in the Quran: Dhul-Qarnayn

-The wall Dhu al-Qarnayn builds on his northern journey may have reflected a distant knowledge of the Great Wall of China (the 12th century scholar al-Idrisi drew a map for Roger of Sicily showing the "Land of Gog and Magog" in Mongolia), or of various Sassanid Persian walls built in the Caspian area against the northern barbarians, or a conflation of the two.
+The wall Dhul-Qarnayn builds on his northern journey may have reflected a distant knowledge of the Great Wall of China (the 12th century scholar al-Idrisi drew a map for Roger II of Sicily showing the "Land of Gog and Magog" in Mongolia), or of various Sassanid Persian walls built in the Caspian area against the northern barbarians, or a conflation of the two.

-Dhu al-Qarnayn also journeys to the western and eastern extremities ("qarns", tips) of the Earth.
+Dhul-Qarnayn also journeys to the western and eastern extremities ("qarns", tips) of the Earth.
 In the west he finds the sun setting in a "muddy spring", equivalent to the "poisonous sea" which Alexander found in the Syriac legend.
 In the Syriac original Alexander tested the sea by sending condemned prisoners into it, but the Quran describes a general administration of justice.
-In the east both the Syrian legend and the Quran have Alexander/Dhu al-Qarnayn find a people who live so close to the rising sun that they have no protection from its heat.
+In the east both the Syrian legend and the Quran have Alexander/Dhul-Qarnayn find a people who have no protection from the heat of the rising sun.

-"Qarn" also means "period" or "century", and the name Dhu al-Qarnayn therefore has a symbolic meaning as "He of the Two Ages", the first being the mythological time when the wall is built and the second the age of the end of the world when Allah's shariah, the divine law, is to be removed and Gog and Magog are to be set loose.
+"Qarn" also means "period" or "century", and the name Dhul-Qarnayn therefore has a symbolic meaning as "He of the Two Ages", the first being the mythological time when the wall is built and the second the age of the end of the world when Allah's shariah, the divine law, is to be removed and Gog and Magog are to be set loose.
 Modern Islamic apocalyptic writers, holding to a literal reading, put forward various explanations for the absence of the wall from the modern world, some saying that Gog and Magog were the Mongols and that the wall is now gone, others that both the wall and Gog and Magog are present but invisible.